anamikasen/freeCodeCamp/guide/english/python/lambda-expressions/index.md

 #### Syntax of Lambda Function
 `lambda arguments: expression`

-Lambda functions can have any number of arguments but only one expression
+Lambda functions can have any number of arguments but only one expression.
+Lambda functions are used in combination with filter(), map() and reduce().

 #### Example code
 ```py